 Description: This course introduces the management of database systems, with strong emphasis on understand the fundamentals of a Relational Database Management Systems (RDBMS).
 Central topics include data modeling and normalization, database architecting, and database creation using SQL as both the data definition and data manipulation language.
 Through these concepts, the student will design and implement a full database system, including all tables, views, triggers, functions, and procedures necessary for use at deployment.
-This course will also introduce the student to more advanced topics within field of database management such as physical database implementation, index creation, distributed databases, NoSQL systems, and big data.
+This course also introduces some advanced topics within field of database management such as physical database implementation, index creation, distributed databases, NoSQL systems, and big data.
 Offered Fall Semester, annually.

-CISC 491 Software Development Processes and Quality (3 semester hours)
+CISC 491 - Software Development Processes and Quality